St. Mary's Church, Castlemartin

 St. Mary's Church, Castlemartin, located in the broad Kilcullen area of County Kildare, Ireland, is the first medieval church in Ireland to have been restored to full working order.
 The small stone Roman Catholic church, with accompanying burial ground, lies within Castlemartin Estate, which belonged for many years to media magnate Tony O'Reilly; O'Reilly paid for the restoration in 1979–1980, after which the church was reconsecrated in August 1981 by Archbishop Dermot Ryan.
 There has been a church on this site for over 800 years.

 History

 Accounts

-Details of the church's history are limited but it is recorded in church documents and has been the subject of a number of articles – including by Major General Sir Eustace F. Tickell, Lord Walter Fitzgerald, Brewer, Meagher and a correspondent to Beauford's Anthologia Hibernica magazine (who also supplied drawings) – and of a booklet.
+Details of the church's history are limited but it is recorded in church documents and has been the subject of a number of articles – including by Major General Sir Eustace F. Tickell, Lord Walter Fitzgerald, James Norris Brewer, Meagher and a correspondent to Beauford's Anthologia Hibernica magazine (who also supplied drawings) – and of a booklet.

 Origins

 There is mention of a chapel at Castlemartin in a 1202 entry in the Calendar of Deeds of Christ Church Cathedral, Dublin, when Richard, Lord of Castlemartyn granted it to the cathedral.
 A later entry reaffirms the grant, along with 7 acre of land.

 The current church was constructed in the late 15th century, as place of worship for The 1st Baron Portlester and his family; Lord Portlester was appointed as Treasurer of Ireland in 1461, and Chancellor in 1472, and his daughter, Alison, married into the Fitzgerald family.
 Tony O'Reilly, based on research he commissioned, mentioned a possible construction date around 1490.